yeoman/yeoman.io/app/authoring/composability.md

 In Yeoman, composability can be initiated in two ways:

- * A generator can decide to compose itself with other generator (e.g., `generator-backbone` uses `generator-mocha`).
+ * A generator can decide to compose itself with another generator (e.g., `generator-backbone` uses `generator-mocha`).
  * An end user may also initiate the composition (e.g., Simon wants to generate a Backbone project with SASS and Rails).
-Note: end user initiated composition is a planned feature an currently not available.
+Note: end user initiated composition is a planned feature and currently not available.

 **Note:** The User composability feature landed in core in version **0.17.0**.
 It is a work in progress but is stable enough to start using.
 Further documentation will come after a few refinements to the process and can be expected sooner rather than later!